Struggling to get interviews?

 Relevant Coursework: Supply Chain Management, Financial Accounting Strategy and Negotiations

-Thesis: Supply Chain Management.
-Differences in Theory and Practice
+Thesis: Supply Chain Management: Differences in Theory and Practice

 20XX–20XX

-Doctorate student (PhD)
+Doctorate student (PhD) example

-If you’re applying for positions that require a PhD, you should make sure to include your dissertation in addition to when you earned your degree.
-Here’s an example of how to include a doctoral degree on your resume:
+If you’re applying for positions that require a PhD, include your dissertation along with your degree details.

-Example #9 PhD
+Example #8: PhD

 EDUCATION